 Wash the paddings and covers by hand, preferably using medi clean washing agent.

-- Stable compression fractures of the middle and lower thoracic and lumbar vertebral bodies
+- Stable vertebral compression fractures of the middle and lower thoracic and lumbar spine

-- Conservative therapy of inoperable vertebral body fractures in the lumbar and thoracic spine
+- Nonsurgical therapy of inoperable vertebral body fractures in the lumbar and thoracic spine

 - Hyperkyphosis in Scheuermann’s disease